 Your risk exposure to stocks is dependent on age, cash flow, and risk tolerance.
 Nobody is the same.
 But overall, I think people should take down their asset allocation by 10% – 20%.
 In other words, if you're a 35 year old with a 80% exposure to stocks and 20% to bonds, consider reducing your stock allocation down to 60% – 70%.

 Another consideration is to go long real estate either through a REIT, through real estate crowdfunding like I have aggressively done, or by buying physical rental property.

 Real estate is like a bond that also provides utility in the form of shelter.
 Real estate was weak in 2018 as well and has yet to rebound as quickly or as aggressively as the S&P 500 in 2019.
-Yet I think this is an opportunity because real estate tends to track the performance of the S&P 500, just with a 6-8 month lag.

 Where And What Real Estate To Buy